Actual patients

 They can provide an official diagnosis, help you make a treatment plan, or discuss treatment options like XIAFLEX.

-I want more information about XIAFLEXNot all Hand Specialists are certified to provide nonsurgical XIAFLEX injections.
+See if you qualifyNot all Hand Specialists are trained to provide nonsurgical XIAFLEX injections.
 That’s why it’s important to self-advocate for the treatment you’re looking for.
-To find a XIAFLEX-trained Hand Specialist near you, use our XIAFLEX Hand Specialist Locator.
+To find a Hand Specialist trained in XIAFLEX near you, use our XIAFLEX Hand Specialist Locator.

 Do not receive XIAFLEX if you have had an allergic reaction to collagenase clostridium histolyticum or any of the ingredients in XIAFLEX, or to any other collagenase product.
 See the end of the Medication Guide for a complete list of ingredients in XIAFLEX.